geerlingguy/awx-container/README.md

 ## Standalone Usage

-If you want to use the `geerlingguy/awx` image from Docker Hub, you don't need to install or use this project at all.
-You can quickly build an AWX container locally with:
+If you want to use the prebuilt AWX images from Docker Hub, you don't need to install or use this project at all.
+You can quickly build AWX containers locally with:

+    # AWX web container:
-    docker run -d --name=awx -p 80:80 geerlingguy/awx:latest TODO
+    docker run -d --name=awx_web -p 80:8052 geerlingguy/awx_web:latest

+    # AWX task container:
+    docker run -d --name=awx_task geerlingguy/awx_task:latest

+TODO: Just suggest docker-compose file instead since these require the other services be up and running?

-Now you should be able to access the AWX interface at `http://localhost/`.
+Then you should be able to access the AWX interface at `http://localhost/`.

 ## Management with Ansible Container